MaxDiff design settings

 MaxDiff – Items Per Respondent

-There are three variables that affect the exercise design, and subsequently the number of times each item is shown per respondent:
+Several variables impact the MaxDiff design and the number of times each item is shown:

 Number of items per task